Digitaliko/sendvelo/_bmad-output/marketing/06-COLD-EMAIL-SEQUENCES.md

 The bottleneck isn't the customer.
 It's getting Finance, Legal, and leadership aligned.

-We built SendVelo to collapse that approval timeline.
+We built Thumbway to collapse that approval timeline.
 Sales teams using it close deals 3x faster.

 Is deal velocity something you're focused on at [Company]?